By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 callback.
 This means that other parts of the application do not

-future and cannot register another onSuccess
+see the purchase future and cannot register another onSuccess

 callback to it, for example, to sell some other currency.